Skip to content

 Irrevocable Life Insurance Trust

-An irrevocable life insurance trust is created to control a permanent life insurance policy while you are still alive and also names who is to receive the financial assets after you pass (the beneficiary or beneficiaries).
-A trustee is also named in an irrevocable life insurance trust to distribute the assets to the beneficiaries upon the death of the insured.
+An irrevocable life insurance trust controls a permanent life insurance policy while you are alive and names the beneficiaries who receive financial assets after your death.
+A trustee manages asset distribution to beneficiaries upon the insured’s death.

 Medicaid Asset Protection Trusts